reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - When no user details are specified, the endpoint is not secured and therefore we get Unauthorized response.

 ### @WithUserDetails
-Instead of mocking the user, we could also use the `UserDetailsService` bean created in the configuration.
+Instead of mocking the user, we could also use the `UserDetailsService` bean created in the `SecurityConfiguration` class.
 ````java
 public class BookControllerTest {